German nobility: Nobiliary law today

-When a person is granted a dispensal by the Adelsrechtsausschuss, he becomes the progenitor of a new noble family, which consists of all of his legitimate male-line descendants in accordance with nobiliary law.
+When a person is granted a dispensation by the Adelsrechtsausschuss, he becomes the progenitor of a new noble family, which consists of all of his legitimate male-line descendants in accordance with nobiliary law.
 They are considered equal to nobles in all regards, and allowed to join nobility associations.

-Uradel
+Uradel and Briefadel

 A family whose nobility dates back to at least the 14th century may be called Uradel, or Alter Adel ("ancient nobility", or "old nobility").
 This contrasts with Briefadel ("patent nobility"): nobility granted by letters patent.
-The first known such document is from September 30, 1360, for Wyker Frosch in Mainz.
+The first known such document is from 30 September 1360, for Wyker Frosch in Mainz.
 The term Uradel was not without controversy, and the concept was seen by some as an arbitrary distinction invented by the Kingdom of Prussia.